dishamodi0910/APIVerse/README.md

 <div align = "center">

 # 💥  🅰️-🅿️-🅸-🆅-🅴-🆁-🆂-🅴 : 𝐂𝐨𝐥𝐥𝐞𝐜𝐭𝐢𝐨𝐧 𝐨𝐟 𝐀𝐏𝐈𝐬 !! 🤝

 </div>

 <div align = "center">
 <img src="https://github.com/dishamodi0910/APIBoxTesting/assets/106090499/6972a91e-4dc5-40c9-b5bd-b0f82a6441ae" width="300" height="300">

-<i><font size="5">APIVerse is a collection of APIs that are useful for developers.
-It simplifies the process of both adding new APIs and learning how to harness the power of existing ones. <br> Whether you're a developer looking to expand your toolbox or a newcomer eager to dive into the API ecosystem, APIVerse empowers you to seamlessly learn about API!😃</font></i>
+APIVerse is a collection of APIs that are useful for developers.
+It simplifies the process of both adding new APIs and learning how to harness the power of existing ones.
+Whether you're a developer looking to expand your toolbox or a newcomer eager to dive into the API ecosystem, APIVerse empowers you to seamlessly learn about API!😃

 </div>
 <div align = "center">

 <br>
 <img src="https://img.shields.io/badge/Maintained%3F-yes-green.svg">